-In the nx-interface, the quantity of data that can be stored depends on several factors:
+In the next gateway, the quantity of data that can be stored depends on several factors:

-- Installation configuration, number of devices - Other data saved in nx-interface internal memory, e.g. datalog from previously connected installations.
+- Installation configuration, number of devices - Other data saved in the next gateway internal memory, e.g. datalog from previously connected installations.

-Here is an indication of the data that can be stored in the nx-interface, assuming there is only one installation datalog in internal memory, and this installation has only one next3 device:
+Here is an indication of the data quantity that can be stored in the next gateway, assuming there is only one installation datalog in internal memory, and this installation has only one next3 device: